SAP-docs/contribution-guidelines/docs/content-contribution/overall-process.md

 The change that you make will be automatically managed by [Git][git], which is software for tracking changes in files.
 Specifically, Git is a distributed version control system in widespread use for all manner of software and other text-based content projects, and is at the heart of the software development, version control and collaborative authoring and coding platform [GitHub][github].
 Your activities in this process will be managed on that platform.
 More precisely still, the change (or set of changes, that should all relate to the same logical offering of content contribution) will be managed in the form of one or more Git [commits][commit].

 Your will offer your change, which will be in the form of one or more commits, bundled into a [pull request][github-pull-request].
 Think of a pull request as the collaborative side of the change, in which you present the change in a context that can be assessed, viewed, tracked and discussed.

-The pull request is the representation of your request for the appropriate SAP documentation team to consider your changes, and, if acceptable and appropriate, to merge (that is to "pull") that change into their SAP-owned and maintained set of sources.
+The pull request is the representation of your contribution, and is a request for the appropriate SAP documentation team to consider your changes, and, if acceptable and appropriate, to merge (that is to "pull") that change into their SAP-owned and maintained set of sources.

 The pull request's status reflects the situation at any given time:

 - Open: the pull request has been created and submitted.
+This status remains also throughout the entire contribution discussion.
 - Merged: the pull request was ultimately deemed to have been acceptable and the changes therein have been merged into the main set of sources.
 - Closed: the pull request is no longer under consideration and the changes have not been merged.
 This is the case where the changes offered were not appropriate or the circumstances, in which the change originally might have made sense, are now different.